On a representation of partially-distinguishable populations: Representing a population

+In order to define random variables on $\boP_{\boF}$, this set also has to be endowed with a suitable $\sigma$-algebra.
+We follow the same approach as before and consider the initial topology induced by the quotient map of $\bsrho$ and we denote $\calP_{\boF}$ the corresponding Borel $\sigma$-algebra.
+There is no natural reference measure on $\calP_{\boF}$, but we assume that such a measure is given case by case via a countable subset or a parametric family of probability measures.
+Similarly, the $\sigma$-algebra on $\bscalY$ is assumed to be induced by the discrete topology on $\bscalY\SeqY$.

 A random variable $\frakM$ on $(\boP_{\boF},\calP_{\boF})$ describes all the uncertainties about the system of interest and is referred to as a \emph{stochastic representation}.
-The interpretation of $\frakM$ can be made easier by separating its law $P \defeq \frakM_*\bbP$ into a marginal and a conditional as \eqns{ \frall{\forall B \in \calP_{\boF}} P(B) = \bbE\big[ P(B \given \frakY) \big], } where $\frakY$ is the random population induced by $\frakM$ on $\bscalY$, and $P(\cdot \given \frakY)$ is a version of the conditional law of $\frakM$ given $\frakY$, i.e.\ the law representing the second-order uncertainties given the size and structure of the population.
-This separation of the randomness is straightforward but helps to interpret the behaviour of $\frakM$: first a size and a structure $[\calY] \in \bscalY\SeqY$ is randomly selected for the population, then a probability measure on $\boF_{\calY}$ is drawn, where $\calY$ is any element of $[\calY]$, describing the uncertainty about the considered type of population and ensuring that there is no specific knowledge about strongly indistinguishable individuals.
-Which population has been chosen from $[\calY]$ is irrelevant since the mapping $P(B \given \frakY)$ has to be measurable for any $B \in \calP_{\boF}$.
+The interpretation of $\frakM$ can be made easier by separating its law $M \defeq \frakM_*\bbP$ into a marginal and a conditional as \eqns{ \frall{\forall B \in \calP_{\boF}} M(B) = \bbE\big[ M(B \given \frakY) \big], } where $\frakY$ is the random population induced by $\frakM$ on $\bscalY$, and $M(\cdot \given \frakY)$ is a version of the conditional law of $\frakM$ given $\frakY$, i.e.\ the probability measure representing the second-order uncertainties given the size and structure of the population.
+This separation of the randomness is straightforward, though it helps to interpret the behaviour of $\frakM$: first a size and a structure $[\calY] \in \bscalY\SeqY$ is randomly selected for the population, then a probability measure on $\boF_{\calY}$ is drawn, where $\calY$ is any element of $[\calY]$, describing the uncertainty about the considered type of population and ensuring that there is no specific knowledge about strongly indistinguishable individuals.
+Which population has been chosen from $[\calY]$ is irrelevant since the mapping $\calY \mapsto M(B \given \frakY = \calY)$ has to be measurable for any $B \in \calP_{\boF}$.

 \begin{remark} The probability $\bbP\big(\frakY \in [(\calX,\tau)] \big)$ only depends on the size of $\calX$ and on the size of the subsets in $\calX/\tau$.
-For instance, we can evaluate the probability for a realisation $\calY$ of $\frakY$ to contain exactly 3 strongly indistinguishable individuals and 2 weakly distinguishable ones, however, we cannot assess the probability of any event regarding the states of these individuals in $\bscalX_{\a}$.
-Likewise, $P_{\frakM|\frakY}$ only allows for evaluating the probability of events about some individuals being represented by some probability measures, for instance, for the 3 strongly indistinguishable individuals to be independent and associated with the individual law $p \in \boP(\boX)$ and for the 2 weakly distinguishable individuals to be dependent and associated with a joint law (that will be non symmetrical if they have been distinguished). \end{remark}
+For instance, we can evaluate the probability for a realisation $\calY$ of $\frakY$ to contain exactly 3 strongly indistinguishable individuals and 2 weakly distinguishable ones, however, we cannot assess the probability of any event regarding the states of these individuals in $\bscalX_{\a}$. \end{remark}